 The one that’s actually the hardest is cold water.
-Inadvertently being in water is the third highest cause of accidental death.
+About a third of the people who die in the UK, die from being in water inadvertently.
 And it’s the kind of water people go paddling in, but it’s only about 10-15 degrees in the summer.
 Our bodies need to be at 37.
 Water will conduct heat from you 20 times faster than the air, so as soon as you find yourself in cold water, the clock’s ticking.
 If you end up in the sea without the right kit, you will die.
 A shocking stat is something like half the people who die in open water in the UK are within about 10 feet of safe refuge.

 What’s the one item you need to have with you to survive?